Catholic Church in the Dutch Caribbean: Saba

 Roman Catholic Church of the Netherlands Antilles, visited Sint Maarten and Sint Eustatius before arriving on Saba with the purpose of evangelization.
 He came with Venezuelan priest Manuel Romero who had been a political refugee in Curaçao since the previous year.
 Between the two men, they spoke French, Dutch, and Spanish.
 A woman from Guadeloupe who was on the island spoke French and helped the two men communicate with the English-speaking Sabans.
 The day after their arrival, 21 June 1836, the first Catholic mass was said on Saba.
 Following the mass, five children were presented for baptism and English catechisms were distributed liberally amongst the population.
 The island has had a Catholic majority ever since.

+Three Catholic churches on the island are: Sacred Heart Church in the town of The Bottom, St. Paul's Conversion Church in Windwardside and the Holy Rosary Church (Heilige Rozenkranskerk) in the village of Hell's Gate.